-- § 4.13.3.1 The billing shall reflect the North Clackamas County Water Commission wholesale water rate plus associated costs of delivering water to customers. - § 4.13.3.2 The Sanitary Sewer variable charges will be adjusted from the winter average calculation. - § 4.14 Meter Reading and Billing.
+- § 4.13.3.1 The billing shall reflect the North Clackamas County Water Commission wholesale water rate plus associated costs of delivering water to Customers. - § 4.13.3.2 The Sanitary Sewer variable charges will be adjusted from the winter average calculation. - § 4.14 Meter Reading and Billing.
 The District will read meters at regularly established intervals as determined by the District, and bills will be rendered based upon consumption to the nearest 100 cubic feet of water furnished.
-The District will bill all meters serving an Owner's premises separately and will not combine readings unless such meters are installed in a battery at one location according to the requirements of the District.
-The District will provide separate meters for each service unit or structure unless otherwise specifically approved in writing by the District. - § 4.15 Meter Accuracy and Testing.
-The District's meters comply with the standards established by the American Water Works Association (AWWA) Section C700. - § 4.15.1 An Owner may request the meter be tested by making a request for such testing to the District: - § 4.15.1.1 If the test shows the water meter registers outside the AWWA standard, the meter shall be repaired or replaced at no cost to the User for a new meter, parts, or labor. - § 4.15.1.2 An adjustment of the volume (water unit) charge may be made if the meter registers in excess of the AWWA standard.
-Charge adjustments shall be made retroactive for a period not to exceed one year. - § 4.15.1.3 If the test shows that the water meter registers within the AWWA standard, the User shall pay for the test in accordance with District's Rates, Fees, and Charges.
-The cost for the test shall be billed by the District and the District may charge a User for water delivered, not to exceed four (4) months (two billing cycles) prior to the testing. - § 4.15.1.4 The District may audit, test, or replace the meter at any time at the District's discretion. - § 4.15.2 If a meter cannot be read or has failed the District may prepare and submit to the owner an estimated bill based upon previous historical use. - § 4.15.3 District Users, owners, or applicants will be liable for any damages to a meter or other equipment or to any property owned by the District.
-Liability of the User or applicant, their tenant, licensee, agent, employee, contractor, or permittee for damages includes, but is not limited to, breaking of seals and locks, tampering with meters, damage to meters caused by hot water or steam and damage to meter boxes, curb stops, meter stops, or other appliances or attachments.
+In the event the premises have multiple metered connections, the District will bill all meters serving the premises separately and will not combine readings unless such meters are installed in a battery at one location according to the requirements of the District.
+The District will provide one meter for each parcel unless otherwise specifically approved in writing by the District. - § 4.15 Meter Accuracy and Testing.
+The District's meters comply with the standards established by the American Water Works Association (AWWA) Section C700. - § 4.15.1 An Owner may request the meter be tested by making a request for such testing to the District: - § 4.15.1.1 If the test shows the water meter registers outside the AWWA standard, the meter shall be repaired or replaced at no cost to the Owner for a new meter, parts, or labor. - § 4.15.1.2 An adjustment of the volume (water unit) charge may be made if the meter registers in excess of the AWWA standard.
+Charge adjustments shall be made retroactive for a period not to exceed one year. - § 4.15.1.3 If the test shows that the water meter registers within the AWWA standard, the Owner shall pay for the test in accordance with District's Rates, Fees, and Charges.
+The cost for the test shall be billed by the District and the District may charge the Owner for water delivered, not to exceed four (4) months (two billing cycles) prior to the testing. - § 4.15.1.4 The District may audit, test, or replace the meter at any time at the District's discretion. - § 4.15.2 If a meter cannot be read or has failed the District may prepare and submit to the owner an estimated bill based upon previous historical use. - § 4.15.3 Owners will be liable for any damages to a meter or other equipment or to any property owned by the District.
+Liability of the Owner includes, but is not limited to, breaking of seals and locks, tampering with meters, damage to meters caused by hot water or steam and damage to meter boxes, curb stops, meter stops, or other appliances or attachments.
 Any damage or charges incurred by the District will be collected by the District in any appropriate manner provided by law.